codeborne/klite/docs/Comparisons.md

 Very function-based, supports JDK built-in http server, but the core jar is 1Mb compared to 200k of Klite.
 Many integrations, but no JDBC/DB helpers.
 Also blocking, no coroutine support.

+### Spring (Boot) / Hibernate

+These are for Annotation-Driven Development lovers.
+In Kotlin (and actually Java 8+), it is not necessary to add behavior with annotations, which are hard to debug and test.
+Often annotations are present, but not work as expected.

+Both Spring and Hibernate have become very huge and "enterprise".
+Hibernate does a lot of unexpected unnecessary things and requires you to debug your annotations to get the SQL right.
+In contrast, klite-jdbc greatly simplifies mapping of classes to queries, but doesn't get in your way, allowing for full power of SQL if necessary.

 ### General

 All of the above lack logging/jdbc/transaction/migrations that most projects need.